 This course offers a broad introduction to normative theory in international relations as well specialization on specific issues within this area of research.
-The themes covered in the course include distributive justice, international law, democracy promotion, political self-determination, migration, and war.
+The themes covered in the course include distributive justice, international law, human rights, political self-determination, migration, democracy, war and ideal and non-ideal theory.
 The course offers the students a possibility to critically scrutinize different proposals for a more just, democratic, and legitimate world order.